Private Land (1000-5000 acres)

 A break for lunch is taken at a nice picnic spot around noon.
 At times we will eat our lunch on the horse as we need to finish the cattle work we set out to do.
 Usually we can bring those guests back who do not want to ride the entire day.
 Sometimes only intermediate or advanced riders can participate in certain cattle work.
 During the sign up process we will inform you and be very honest to you about this process.

 Once the cattle is finished there is a scenic ride back to the trucks and trailers.
 If there are two groups they are usually split in a fast group and a slower group.
 The wrangler with the faster group(trot/lope) will take a longer trail to head back to the trailer.

-7pm - Dinner After a full days work/ride all the guests dine together and dinners are hosted by the owners or managers.
-After dinner there are games, music, campfire, hot tub, horseshoeing, etc. However most of the guests are usually off-to-bed because they are exhausted.
+7pm - Dinner After a full days work/ride all the guests dine together.
+After dinner guest can play games, visit enjoying a drink, read, go to the hot tub, horseshoeing, etc. However most of the guests are usually off-to-bed because they are exhausted.

 Half day rides leave at 8.30 AM and are back between 11 AM and 12 PM.
 The afternoon rides arrive back at the barn around 4.30 PM.
 Guests can opt for a morning ride, an afternoon ride or a morning and afternoon ride.
 The 2/3 of a day trail rides are usually back at the barn around 2 to 3 PM.
 We take lunch in the mountains on the trail.

 We ride private property, BLM, National Forest and Wilderness Trails.
 Diversity of scenery throughout the week ranges from riding in the half desert with sage, riding in red rock and red canyons, riding green canyons with creeks, riding alpine forests, alpine meadows, aspen coves.

 Arena & Lower Pastures Cattle Work & Stockmanship